Become a Family Practice Doctor

-Family practice doctors are physicians who provide general primary care to individuals, families, and communities.
-The scope of their practice involves performing check-ups and treating a wide range of everyday conditions, like illnesses and injuries.
-Duties can involve collecting patient information, analyzing patient history, prescribing treatments, providing medical advice, and overseeing operations among healthcare professionals.
-Family practice doctors typically build up a regular clientele.
+Family practice doctors are physicians who provide general primary care to patients of all ages.
+The scope of their practice involves performing check-ups, practicing preventive medicine, and treating a wide range of common medical conditions.
+Duties can involve collecting and analyzing patient histories, diagnosing medical conditions, prescribing treatments, providing medical advice, and overseeing the work of other healthcare professionals.
+Family practice doctors typically build up a regular patient base.
 They refer patients to specialists when necessary.

-Sources: *U.S. Bureau of Labor Statistics, **American Board of Family Medicine, ***O*Net Online.
+Sources: U.S. Bureau of Labor Statistics, American Board of Family Medicine, O*Net Online, American College of Osteopathic Family Physicians, Payscale

 Step 1: Earn a Bachelor's Degree

 Most medical school applicants complete bachelor's degree programs.
-Though a specific major is not required, students are expected to have a solid foundation in the natural sciences.
+A specific major is not required, but students are expected to have a solid foundation in the natural sciences.
 Students interested in medical school must take courses in chemistry, biology, and physics.
 They are also expected to complete undergraduate work in the humanities and social sciences, English, and mathematics.

 - Get experience working in healthcare.
 Students may seek part-time jobs in hospitals or other healthcare settings.
 Volunteering is another way to gain experience, and some pre-med students may even secure internships.
 Medical schools often consider applicants' extracurricular activities, so previous work in a clinic or hospital could be advantageous.